c4dm/qm-vamp-plugins/README.txt

 The Segmenter plugin divides a single channel of music up into structurally consistent segments.
-Its single output contains a numeric value (the segment classifier) for each moment at which a new segment starts.
-For music with clearly tonally distinguishable sections such as verse, chorus, etc., the segments with the same classifier number are expected to be similar to one another in some structural sense (e.g. all repetitions of the chorus).
+Its single output contains a numeric value (the segment type) for each moment at which a new segment starts.

+For music with clearly tonally distinguishable sections such as verse, chorus, etc., the segments with the same type may be expected to be similar to one another in some structural sense (e.g. repetitions of the chorus).

+The type of feature used in segmentation can be selected using the Feature Type parameter.
+The default Hybrid (Constant-Q) is generally effective for modern studio recordings, while the Chromatic option may be preferable for live, acoustic, or older recordings, in which repeated sections may be less consistent in sound.
+Also available is a timbral (MFCC) feature, which is more likely to result in classification by instrumentation rather than musical content.

-Note that this plugin consumes a significant amount of processing time after receiving all of the input audio data, before it produces any result.
+Note that this plugin does a substantial amount of processing after receiving all of the input audio data, before it produces any results.

 Similarity